IanWold/ianwold.github.io/Site/Posts/clean_meetings_a_software_engineers_guide.md

 ✔️ Do ask participants to contribute to the agenda, both before and at the beginning of each meeting

-❌ Do not require all potential participants to attend even if they feel they aren't interested in the agenda
+❌ Do not require all potential participants to attend, especially if they feel they aren't interested in the agenda

-❌ Do not try to write a perfect, final agenda.
-Instead, write a "first pass" and then give ownership to the other participants
+❌ Do not write the agenda in one pass.
+Instead, write a first pass and give ownership to the team

 ## Roles

 Each meeting has roles.
 At the least, you need to acknowledge:

-* **Facilitator** leads the meeting, ensures the agenda is followed, and facilitates discussion,
+* The **facilitator** leads the meeting, ensures the agenda is followed, and facilitates discussion,
-* **Secretary** records the minutes and important decisions,
+* The **secretary** records the minutes and important decisions, and
-* **Participants** engage in the discussion, provide input, and carry out assigned action items post-meeting.
+* The **participants** engage in the discussion, provide input, and carry out assigned action items post-meeting.

 ✔️ Do be clear about which role is fulfilled by which participant

-❌ Do not assign multiple roles to a single person in important meetings
+❌ Do not assign multiple roles to a single person in larger meetings

 # Before the Meeting